 HTML Forms

-Now we will look into HTML Forms to collect user input.
+Now we will look into HTML Forms to collect user input as a form of data.

 ๐Ÿ“‹ What Are HTML Forms?